Microsoft Research Interview process – an overview

 The recruiting style of MSR is a little different compared to other companies.
 They do their head-hunting mostly by word-of-mouth (or) referrals.
 Generally, MSR employees refer other people.

 If you are a student, you have an excellent internship program - one of the best in the country!
-You can head over to MSR's site and directly apply to the group he/she is interested in.
-They generally won't advertise a lot and the onus is on you.
+You can head over to MSR's site and directly apply to the group you're interested in.
+They generally won't advertise a lot, so the onus is on you.
 You can find more details here.

-Is it a mandatory thing to have a poster/publication to get into MSR?
+Is it a mandatory thing to have a poster/publication to get into Microsoft Research?
 How important is CGPA?

-I heard the interview process is very different from the normal set of interviews conducted by other top tier companies.
+I heard that the Microsoft Research interview process is very different from interviews conducted by other top tier companies.
 Could you give us an overview?

 Yes, the interview process is pretty unconventional.
-You will be asked to talk about your project for an hour and people would then question you on that.
-Everyone in the group you apply to, no matter how senior/junior they are would interview you.
-There would be typically 8-10 interviews before you get into the company.
+You will be asked to talk about your project for an hour and people will then question you on that.
+Everyone in the group you apply to, no matter how senior/junior they are, will interview you.
+There are typically 8-10 interviews before you get into the company.

 Great!
 What would the interview questions be like?

-The questions would mostly be open-ended ones.
+The questions are mostly open-ended ones.
 For eg; what are the problems associated when 2 servers communicate with each other?
-There is typically nothing like a wrong answer to a question, even a sub-optimal answer would work fine.
-But, the important thing to concentrate is on how well you can articulate and provide a robust design to the problem.
+There is typically not a wrong answer to their questions, even a sub-optimal answer would work fine.
+But, the important thing to concentrate on is how well you can articulate and provide a robust design to the problem.

 Design questions involve mostly drawing architecture diagrams.
 Was there a coding round also?

 Yes!
 There will be software developers who will focus on Data Structures, Algorithms.
 There will be typically 1-2 interviews focusing on these areas.
-It's a must that you possess good coding skills since once you get in, you would be required to frame a prototype of what you have done.
+It's a must that you possess good coding skills.
+Because once you get in, you will be required to frame a prototype of what you have done.

-Since the questions are open-ended, could you give some tips on how to proceed to solve the problem?
+Since the questions are open-ended, could you give some tips on how to solve the problems?

-- Essentially start off with a large pictures
+- Essentially start off with a large picture

-- Through the course of the interview, interviewer gives inputs over a specific scenario, much easier for you to solve the problem
+- Through the course of the interview, the interviewer gives you inputs over a specific scenario, which makes it much easier for you to solve the problem

-What kind of preparation can one do to get into MSR?
+What kind of preparation can one do to get into Microsoft Research?

 I would suggest going through the recent papers/publications in the area in which he/she is applying to.
-Brush up your basics about the group and have a good night sleep before the interview.
+Brush up on your basics and get a good night sleep before the interview.

-During the interview, try to start off with a large picture and grab the hints given by the interviewer and keep narrowing the scope down and nail the problem!
-Most importantly, it is important you tell the interviewer that you don't know the answer to a particular question if you really don’t know – you would be interacting with Ph.D.'s from top universities!
+During the interview, try to start off with a large picture and grab the hints given by the interviewer.
+Keep narrowing the scope down and nail the problem!
+Most importantly, if you really don't know the answer to a particular question, it is important for you to tell the interviewer.
+You will be interacting with Ph.D.'s from top universities!

 The work environment is quite different compared to what you would see in other MNC's.
-You would generally read a lot of publications, identifying the problems in it (or) find ways of making it better.
+You will generally read a lot of publications, and identify the problems in it, (or) find ways of making it better.
 The workload increases multi-fold before the publication deadline.

-The work is very exciting as you get an opportunity to come up with a technology that can change the world and make people's lives better.
-However, the atmosphere as such is pretty informal in spite of a lot of geeks around!.
-You get to refer everyone by their first name including the director!
+The work is very exciting as you get an opportunity to work with a technology that can change the world and positively impact people's lives.
+However, the office culture is pretty informal.
+You get to refer to everyone by their first name including the director!

-Thank you so much, Prashanth for taking time for this interview.
+Thank you so much, Prashanth for taking the time to participate in this interview.
 I am sure a lot of candidates will benefit from the information!